coremaze/Plasma-Writeup/README.md

   var2.extend(global);
   sub_0593(var2, var1); // decrypt
   sub_0593(var0, var2); // decrypt
-  //don't think I need to care about the rest of this function }
+  // don't think I need to care about the rest of this function }
 ```